ak-1344/AgentM/docs/index.md

-# Agent M - Documentation Index
+# Agent M v1.0.0 - Documentation Index

 Welcome to the Agent M documentation!
-This guide will help you understand, set up, and deploy the automated outreach platform.
+This comprehensive guide will help you understand, set up, deploy, and use the AI-powered automated outreach platform.

+**Version:** 1.0.0 (Production Ready)
+**Last Updated:** January 2025

 ---